-Based on audit evidence obtained, we conclude that it is appropriate for management to prepare the financial statements on a going concern basis, and that the associated post balance sheet event disclosures were appropriate.
+Based on audit evidence obtained, we conclude that it is appropriate for management to prepare the financial statements on a going concern basis.

 How we tailored the audit scope

 We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the company, the accounting processes and controls, and the industry in which it operates.